 The Manifesto states, “The source of women’s power was in the original gender-based division of labor.
 But when surpluses first developed through the introduction of domestic herds of cattle it was the division of labor that gave rise to conflict and the subjugation of the female sex.”
 Ultimately, “Women’s role in society stems from social production not biology.”

-The role capitalist society has assigned to women is directly challenged by the existence of transgender, lesbian, gay, bi-sexual, intersex and queer people – which is a good thing!
+The role capitalist society has assigned to women is directly challenged by the existence of transgender, lesbian, gay, bisexual, intersex and queer people – which is a good thing!

 The Manifesto outlines Radical Women’s support for the total liberation of sexual minorities and puts forward demands for outlawing discrimination, ending police harassment and violence against LGBTQ people, reversing discriminatory immigration laws, and ending vicious media portrayals.

-Radical Women has fought for transpeople from the 1973 First West Coast Lesbian Conference to participating in the 2007 United ENDA movement that pushed for inclusion of transpeople in the Employment Non-Discrimination Act (ENDA).
+Radical Women has fought for transpeople from the 1973 First West Coast Lesbian Conference to participate in the 2007 United ENDA movement that pushed for inclusion of transpeople in the Employment Non-Discrimination Act (ENDA).
 Radical Women welcomes transwomen as members and defends transpeople’s right to respect within the queer movement as in society at large.

 For decades being gay or lesbian or an uppity female was considered a mental illness, yet some feminists think it’s ok to apply that pathology to transgender people.
 It really doesn’t matter whether being gay, lesbian, or transgender is a choice or inborn.
 It should be up to the individual to determine their sexual identity or gender.
 These self-definitions should not be assigned or institutionalized by the capitalistic patriarchal system and certainly not by so-called feminists.